annassanchez/annassanchez/README.md

 - 📍 based in madrid
 - 📚 architect looking for a change
 - 🗺️ currently a data and gis analyst
-- 🔭 i’m currently working on stepping up my data analysis-game
+- 🔭 i’m currently working on stepping up my data analysis/viz-game
 - 🌱 i'm keen on plants, podcasting, reading classic novels and listening to music